+The problems are now more broadly recognized, and this recognition has created an atmosphere in which positive changes can be made.
 It is incumbent upon countries of the West experiencing crises of fatherhood to rethink their attachment to the welfare state.
 Concretely, countries must reform existing programs not only to eliminate disincentives to intact families, but also positively to promote intact families.
-Although imperative, this will not be easy; public welfare by its nature inhibits genuine concern for its clients.
+Although imperative, this will not be easy; as the pope himself has observed, public welfare by its nature inhibits genuine concern for its clients.

-Pope Pius XII wrote, "If the mother is the heart, the father is the head of the family, and consequently its health and efficiency depend on the vigor, the virtues and activity of the father."
-Even though—and perhaps because—a nadir of carelessness about fatherhood has been reached in the West today, this profound truth is becoming all the more apparent.
+Pope Pius XII wrote, “if the mother is the heart, the father is the head of the family, and consequently its health and efficiency depend on the vigor, the virtues and activity of the father.”
+The Church is the great keeper of this profound truth.
+Even though, and perhaps because, a nadir of carelessness about fatherhood has been reached in the West today, this profound truth is becoming all the more apparent.

 Purchase a subscription to the Journal of Markets & Morality to get access to the most recent issues.